Advice for people at high risk from coronavirus (shielding)

 If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you're advised to take extra steps to protect yourself.

-People who are at high risk are advised to stay at home as much as possible until the current restrictions are lifted on 2 December.
+People who are at high risk are advised to stay at home as much as possible until 1 April 2021 as infection rates are falling.

 You can still go out to exercise and for essential medical appointments, but try to stay away from other people as much as possible and avoid busy areas.

 In line with the government’s roadmap published last month, those on the shielded patient list will be subject to the national restrictions alongside the rest of the population, but are still advised to take extra precautions to keep themselves safe from Covid.

 Letters to patients with guidance on these extra precautions were sent out by the government.
 The letters set out practical steps people can follow to reduce their risk of catching the virus, including continuing to maintain strict social distancing, and continuing to work from home where possible.

 We will continue to provide support for those shielding.
 If you have already registered for priority access to supermarket delivery slots, they will continue to be able to access these until 21 June 2021.

 Please see the CEV letter and guidance, these will have been sent out to clinically extremely vulnerable individuals from 18 March, including via email to those for whom addresses are held.

 More information can be found in these links to GOV.UK and NHS websites.